 Ok, full-time office work wasn't working out for us.
 The stress was too high, and the payoff was not outweighing the mental breakdown that was coming my way if I persisted with trying to make myself fit the office nine to five mould.

 The response in the Canberra Times Facebook page to my story was not at all what I had expected.
 What was even more unexpected was the enormous amounts of people, reaching out following the story.
 Some emailed just to say hi and ‘good on you’ for following your hearts calling, some wanting to know more about how to work with me, others to just let me know they found the article inspiring and wished they could also leave their nine to five to give their life purpose a red hot go.
 Thank you to everyone who showed me support and good vibes, I appreciated it more than you know.
-It was at that moment my happy heart knew without question that my decision to commit to my dreams had been the right one.

 But awesomeness was not all that followed, on the Canberra Times social media site; I was slammed, shut down, called a con artist, an idiot, the insults came in thick and fast.
 The judgment crushing and the cutting words laced with mega bad mojo enough to send the average person into the fetal position crying in a corner.
 But lucky for me, I am not the average person.
 Those of you that are familiar with my story know that I have weathered my fair share of shit storms and that it takes more than triggered angry trolls to knock me off my feet.